hydrogadget/hydrogadget.github.com/content/leaving-our-mark-on-the-internet-of-things.md

 ===

-So a while back, I was standing in my garage, freezing in the middle of the night, trying to figure out how to program my sprinkler timer to meet the new watering restrictions that the city had inacted in Las Vegas.
+So a while back, I was standing in my garage, freezing in the middle of the night, trying to figure out how to program my sprinkler timer to meet the new watering restrictions that the city had enacted in Las Vegas.

 I wanted to schedule it to water three days a week, twice a day...Ok, that seems